-I would really think about what it is that you believe.
-I would start with why you are the practitioner you are, you know, so I would really go and read something like Simon Sinek and really work on, why did I become a chiropractor, osteopath, physiotherapist, what was it that drew me to it?
-And where am I now when I've finished my graduation.
-I would also go and shadow lots of lots of people and see how they work and get inspired by lots of other practitioners.
-And start with your why is your message and then obviously, write down what you do and how you do it.
-But you need to be patient.
-I think it's helpful to have an Instagram, Facebook page, follow lots of people out in the community.
-And then we come to that little bit later in the presentation, but we can talk about it now, it's called finding joint affiliates.
-And this is something that I've done, I worked in Sweden, I worked in Reigate, I worked in Milford, wherever I've been, I've created a circle of people that I refer to and that refer back to me.
-So I basically found, you know, a Pilates teacher, massage therapist, reflexologist, acupuncturist, people that I would myself want to refer to.
-And I found people and I met them, and we create a little circle.
-And I nurtured those circles. we met up regularly, and they got to know me, I got to know them, I then had trust to refer to them, they then had trust to refer to me.
-And that's a really good way to do when you're starting out.
-So meet the joint collaborator or joint affiliates that can work with you.
-But you need to nurture it, you can't just do it in one coffee or going out for a drink once, you need to do it regularly.
-And it's about supporting each other, getting to know them and you become friends.
+I would, I would really think about what it is that you believe.
+What I would start with why you are the practitioner you are, you know, so I would really go and read something like Simon Sinek and really work on why did I become a chiropractor, osteopath. physiotherapist, what was it that drew me to it?
+And where am I now when I've finished my graduation, I would also go and shadow lots of lots of people and see how they work and get inspired by lots of other practitioners.
+And and start start with your why is your message and and then obviously, write down what you do and how you do it.
+But you need to you need to be patient.
+And then I would be I think it's helpful to have an Instagram Facebook page, follow lots of people out in the community.
+And then we come to that little bit later in the presentation, but can talk about it now.
+It's called Finding joint affiliates.
+And at some, this is something that I've done.
+I've been I worked in Sweden, I worked in Reigate to attend calming and Milford, wherever I've been, I've created a circle of people that I refer to and that refer back to me.
+So I basically found, you know, a Pilates teacher, massage therapist reflexologist acupuncture is people that I would myself want to refer to.
+And I found people and I met them and there's a really light, we create a little circle.
+And I nurtured that those circles, we met up regularly, and got them and they got to know me, I got to know them, I then had trust to refer to them, they then had trust to refer to me.
+And that's a really good way to do when you starting out.
+So meet other the joint collaborator or joint affiliates that that can work with you.
+But you need to nurture it, you can't just do it in one coffee on going out for a drink once you need to do it regularly.
+And it's about supporting each other getting to know them and you become friends.
 And through that you get the trust to know that you can refer to each other.
 That's a wonderful, organic way to start building your practice with referrals.

-Yes, I imagine there's a lot of fear in newly graduated osteopaths and chiropractors, and if they refer anyone anywhere else, they're actually giving away their patients.
-But of course, referral tends to be a two-way process, doesn't it?
-I remember years ago, I used to think if we sent a patient to the local spinal consultant, who we now know quite well, I think he was going to think what awful practitioners we were that we couldn't fix them.
+Yes, those.
+I imagine there's a lot of fear in new newly graduated osteopaths and chiropractors, and if they refer anyone anywhere else, they're actually giving away their patients.
+But of course, referral tends to be a two way process, doesn't it?
+I remember years ago, I used to, I used to think if we sent a patient to the local spinal consultant, who we now know quite well, I think he was going to think What awful practitioners we were that we couldn't fix them.
 And of course he doesn't.
-He thinks, okay, you got someone you can't fix.
-Here's some that I don't need recommend for surgery, I'm gonna send them back to the osteopaths.
+He thinks, Okay, you got someone you can't fix.
+Here's some that I don't need to recommend for surgery, I'm gonna send them back to the Osteopath.
 And it works very, very well, indeed.